john waters features in a new doc about tura satana, asian american trailblazer

 John Waters is known for making outrageous underground art films.
 The larger-than-life performances and costumes of his 1972 crime thriller Pink Flamingos, starring drag icon Divine, and the hilarious and poignant 1988 love story Hairspray have continuously inspired the fashion and art worlds.
-His eye for detail, love for the colour pink, and riotous celebration of the counter-culture have transformed his films into parties both onscreen and off.
-And now the multi-talented director, author, actor, and visual artist is helping to reintroduce one of his favourite cult movie stars to the spotlight.
+His eye for detail, love for the color pink, and riotous celebration of the counter-culture have transformed his films into parties both onscreen and off.
+And now the multi-talented director, author, actor, and visual artist is helping to reintroduce one of his favorite cult movie stars to the spotlight.

 Waters is slated to appear as a talking head in a new documentary about the legendary actress, cabaret star, and exotic dancer Tura Satana.

 With her straight black bangs, perfect winged eyeliner, and furiously arched eyebrows, Satana became an icon after playing Varla — the ruthless leader of an all-female gang — in the 1965 Russ Meyer cult classic Faster, Pussycat!
 Kill!
 Kill!